kjabr/ACL-PUB-SUB/README.md

 - The notification sent via Kafka includes the file name already.
 However the script included at the moment only retrieves the "CA_Security_ACL_list_2017" file.
 A little more can be made to make that match what is in the notification.
 Here you would have a different ACL list for different Kafka topics.

+## Benefits:

+- Easy to use... just update the ACL list file and send the update
+- Big impact... hundreds if not thousands of network devices update very quickly
+- All built with freely available tools

 ## To do:

 - Add instructions to make sure the script in Guestshell survive reboots